StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/add-an-observable.md

 # How to Add an Observable

-This topic provides step-by-step instructions for adding an [observable](../../user-guides/analyst-corner/cases/observables/about-observables.md) to a case or an alert in TheHive.
+This topic provides step-by-step instructions for adding an [observable](../../user-guides/analyst-corner/cases/observables/about-observables.md) to a case or alert in TheHive.

 {!includes/access-manage-observables.md!}